-Does motivation of teachers affect their morale to perform?
-What is the effect of intrinsic motivation on performance of teachers?
+- 1. Does motivation of teachers affect their morale to perform? - 2.
+How does motivation increase or decrease teachers' performance in a school? - 3.
+To what extent does motivation affect the morale of teachers to perform? - 4.
+What is the effect of intrinsic motivation on performance of teachers? - 5.
 What is the effect of extrinsic motivation on performance of teachers?

-1.5 Scope of the study
+1.5 scope of the study